Haolab-BIG/APAcatcher/README.md

 APAcatcher using depth file as input

 **💡 Recommended Genome Annotations**
-To achieve the best results, we recommend using the following GTF versions to generate your 3′ UTR BED files for each species:
+To achieve the best results, we recommend using the following GTF versions to generate your BAM files for each species:

 | Species          | Recommended GTF File                         |
 |------------------|----------------------------------------------|